zaavaleta33/project-lawnmover-main/README.md

+#Names
+Alejandro Ramos

+#Emails
+alejandroramosh27@csu.fullerton.edu

-# Readme for Alternating and Lawnmower Algorithms
+#  Alternating and Lawnmower Algorithms
 The Alternating and Lawnmower algorithms, two widely used algorithms in computer science, are described in this readme.

 # Alternating Algorithm